anima-wg/brski-discovery/draft-ietf-anima-brski-discovery.md

 ~~~~
 {: #grasp-example-3 title='GRASP example for a BRSKI Registrar supporting RRM and PRM via separate processes'}

-In {{grasp-example-3}}, A separate application process supports "prm" and hence
+In {{grasp-example-3}}, a separate application process supports "prm" and hence
 uses a separate socket with port number 44000 from "rrm", with port 4443.
 Assuming there is no shared GRASP implementation across the two separate process,
 such as a separate GRASP process, the announcements from both processes can